a-dev-mobile/turn_gen/README.md

 ```

-You can then add a launch config to your `launch.json` to generate...
+If you are using `VSCode`, you can add the task to your `tasks.json`

 ```json
         // GEN enum_default